Time to Value: 6 Ways to Track, Measure, and Reduce TTV to Beat Churn

 3. Five types of time to value

 5. Six ways to decrease churn

 6. Track and reduce TTV with ProfitWell

 Time to value, or TTV, is a critical metric that measures the amount of time it takes your new customers to get value from your product or service.
 New users expect to receive the value they have paid for in a timely manner—the quicker the better.
 TTV is one of the most overlooked metrics, particularly in SaaS, but it could be the difference between you and your competitors.
 And if your business fails to deliver value, you could quickly find your customers leaving you for those competitors.

 Why is TTV a key metric for your SaaS product?

-When it comes to SaaS, customers have very little tolerance for delays.
-When they purchase a new product or package, they expect it to work for them, and they expect it to start working for them quickly.
-A short TTV will allow customers to get a return on their investment faster, which increases the likelihood that they will choose to stick with your business.
+When it comes to SaaS companies, customers have very little tolerance for delays.
+When they purchase a new product or package for the first time, they expect it to work for them, and they expect to benefit from its usability quickly.
+A short TTV will allow customers to get a return on investment faster, which increases the likelihood that they will choose to stick with your business.
 On the other hand, a long TTV can result in customers looking for other solutions or quickly falling away from your business.

 You want your business to have a strong reputation for delivering the solutions your customers need in a timely manner.
 If you develop a reputation for a long TTV, customers will often choose to turn to your competitors, rather than your business, for those critical solutions.